graham-it/DirBrowser/README.md

 Note:
 With "Turbo" installed, you cannot reload Dir Browser via the "boot" file (for example, at the end of a BASIC program).
-You must reload it directly via the main "fb64" file.
+You must reload it directly via the main "fb64" file.\
-Another method is to press RUN/STOP+RESTORE to deactivate the "Fast Load" routine, then relaunch Dir Browser from "boot".
+Another method is to press RUN/STOP+RESTORE to deactivate the "Fast Load" routine, then relaunch Dir Browser from "boot".\
 This is because the "Fast Load" routine is not compatible with self-executing files, such as those found in various versions of GEOS (and in some games such as GP Circuit, Hot Wheels, and Test Drive 2).

-Tips
+## Tips
-====

-To reduce the number of keys to press, to load Dir Browser after machine cold start, I recommend you copying the version of the program appropriate for the machine you use most often as the first file in the main folder (the order of the folders is irrelevant).
+To reduce the number of keys to press, to load Dir Browser after machine cold start, I recommend you copying the version of the program appropriate for the machine you use most often as the first file in the main folder (the order of the folders is irrelevant).\
-If you want to use the "Turbo" version for the C64, the first file should be "boot".
+If you want to use the "Turbo" version for the C64, the first file should be "boot".\
-This will make it easier to launch Dir Browser by entering the following command from BASIC: LOAD"*",8,1
+This will make it easier to launch Dir Browser by entering the following command from BASIC: LOAD"*",8,1\
 Furthermore, I recommend you organizing your programs in separate folders, possibly by machine type.